 …seriously, he doesn’t have a face.
 No one in this game has a face.
 One of the weirder wild west games out there, for sure.

 |Initial Release Date||August 10, 2017|

 |Platform||PlayStation 3, Microsoft Windows, Xbox 360|

-Well, if you thought Westerado looked “low key” then you may not be crazy about this… West of Loathing is a wild west themed turn-based RPG, that looks like it was drawn by a bored kid scribbling in his history class. (and that’s NOT a bad thing).
+Well, if you thought Westerado looked “low key” then you may not be crazy about this… West of Loathing is a Wild West themed turn-based RPG, that looks like it was drawn by a bored kid scribbling in his history class. (and that’s NOT a bad thing).
 Funnily enough, these first two games on my list have a lot in common.
 They’re both basic looking cowboy-em-up’s, with simple yet fun gameplay, and great comedic writing.
-Although, whilst Westerado’s style is “tongue in cheek” West of Loathing’s style is more “TUNG IN CHEEYK, YEE-HAW, GET ER DUN, a-HYUCK!” etc, etc…
+Although, whilst Westerado’s style is “tongue in cheek” West of Loathing’s style is more “TUNG IN CHEEK, YEE-HAW, GET ER DUN, a-HYUCK!” etc, etc…

 8 Call of Juarez: Gunslinger

 |Platform||Microsoft Windows, Linux, macOS, Nintendo Switch|

 Ahh, Call of Juarez.
 The series that’s unfortunately been the “Oasis” to Red Dead Redemption’s “The Beatles” for all these years.
 Still good, just not as popular.
 But that hasn’t stopped this series from putting out some incredibly fun games.
 And the best one for my money is Call of Juarez: Gunslinger, or “The one where they realized their fans just want to shoot dudes”.

 It’s one of the most satisfying shooters I’ve ever played.
 The thunderous shot of the rifle, combined with the over the top blood spurts from the bad guys, all tied together with its wonderful comic visual style.